website-scraper/endless-website/README.md

 ## Description

 Fake website to test [website-scraper](https://github.com/website-scraper/node-website-scraper) module.
-Serves endless amount of html pages with configurable amount of uniq images and links to other pages.
+Serves endless amount of html pages with configurable amount of unique images and links to other pages.
-By default each page has 20 links and 100 images, amount of resources can be changed with `?a=N&img=M` query sting params.
+By default each page has 20 links and 100 images, amount of resources can be changed with `?a=N&img=M` query string params.

 E.g. http://localhost:3000?a=100&img=500 serves (slowly) a website with 100 links and 500 images for each page.